Sublime (band): Musical style and influences

-A few references are made to funk, R&B, and soul artists and bands such as James Brown, the Ohio Players, Aswad, as well as a smattering of Irish, Scottish and English bands like Boomtown Rats, the ska band The Specials, and Primal Scream.
+A few references are made to funk, R&B, and soul artists and bands such as James Brown, the Ohio Players, and Aswad, as well as a smattering of Irish, Scottish, and English bands like Boomtown Rats, the ska band The Specials, and Primal Scream.

-Sublime's music was highlighted by bass-driven grooves, reggae rhythms, elaborately cadenced rhyme schemes and transitions between paces and styles throughout a given song, sometimes alternating between thrash punk, ska and reggae within the same song (see "Seed").
-Their music often contains psychedelic, harmonic minor-based or bluesy guitar solos, rhythmically improvised bass solos or dub-lines, turntable scratching and rolling drum transitions and heavy bass lines.
-They are known for being one of the first and most influential reggae fusion musicians.
+Sublime's music was highlighted by bass-driven grooves, reggae rhythms, elaborately cadenced rhyme schemes, and transitions between paces and styles throughout a given song, sometimes alternating between thrash punk, ska, and reggae within the same song (see "Seed").
+Their music often contains psychedelic, harmonic minor-based or bluesy guitar solos, rhythmically improvised bass solos or dub-lines, turntable scratching, rolling drum transitions, and heavy bass lines.
+They are known for being one of the first and most influential reggae fusion bands.

 Influence and legacy

 With the mainstream success of their self-titled album, going five times platinum and earning worldwide airplay, Sublime's influence persists to this day.

-Their signature sound and their songs are often associated with the beach and coastal areas of Southern California, such as San Diego, Orange County, Venice Beach and Long Beach as well as areas of Northern California like Eureka.
+Their signature sound and their songs are often associated with the beach and coastal areas of Southern California, such as San Diego, Orange County, Venice Beach, and Long Beach as well as areas of Northern California like Eureka.
 Over two decades after Nowell's death and the band's breakup, Sublime remains immensely popular throughout North America, especially in its state of origin, California.

 Sublime's songs have been featured via soundtrack in a variety of media.
 Los Angeles alternative rock radio station KROQ has listed Sublime at No. 3 in their annual "Top 106.7 biggest KROQ bands of all time" list for the past six years in a row, behind Red Hot Chili Peppers and Nirvana, and No. 81 at the "Top 166 Artists of 1980–2008" list.

-With over 17 million units sold worldwide, Sublime is one of the most successful, and "powerfully moving" ska-punk acts of all time influencing many modern reggae and ska acts.
+With over 17 million units sold worldwide, Sublime is one of the most successful and "powerfully moving" ska-punk acts of all time influencing many modern reggae and ska acts.

-A tribute band known as Badfish, after one of their songs, was created.
+A tribute band known as Badfish, after one of their songs, was formed.
+In 2019 Lana Del Rey created a cover of "Doin Time", boosting the band's name recognition.
+The music video has over 160 million views on YouTube.